SRON-Earth/Balsa/Documentation/BalsaManual.md

 	// Create a double-precision trainer (the default).
 	RandomForestTrainer<double> trainer2(...);

-The feature type of the classifier is implicitly derived from the pointed-to type of the output container:

-	// Create a single-precision trainer.
-	RandomForestClassifier< Table<float>::ConstIterator > trainer3( ... );

 Remarks:

 * Changing from double to single precision has significant impact on the memory usage of the trainer.
-The memory usage of the classifier is extremely low even at double precision, so the impact will be far less noticeable there.
+* The precision of the classifier is implicitly defined by the trained model.
+If a single-precision trained model is used, the classifier will be single-precision, etc.
-* To prevent unnecessary time loss during model loading, train and classify with the same precision as the data that will be used during classification.
+* It is possible to classify double-precision data points with single-precision classifier, and vice versa.
+* Merged random forest models may contain mixed-precision decision tree classifiers.

 <a name="optimizingsystemperformance"></a>
 ## Optimizing System Performance [(top)](#tableofcontents)